koendv/mod_daplink/README.md

 ## micropython

 The module _daplink_ implements the function _process_request_.
-The function _process_request_ has two parameters, _request_ and _response_. _request_ and _response_ are strings, bytes, or bytearray. _response_ should be long enough to store the result, e.g. 64 bytes long.
+The function _process_request_ has two parameters, _request_ and _response_. _request_ and _response_ are string or bytes, each 64 bytes long.
 The output of _process_request_ is a tuple of two numbers.
 The first number is the number of bytes read from _request_; the second number is the number of bytes written to _response_.
+If the number of bytes written to _response_ is zero, no response needs to be sent.

 ```python
 >>> import daplink